Gangster: A Love Story: Production

-Pakistani cricketer Shoaib Akhtar was initially offered the role of Daya, but he turned it down saying, "Cricket is not only my profession but my obsession as well".
+Pakistani cricketer Shoaib Akhtar was initially offered the role of Daya, but he turned the role down claiming, "Cricket is not only my profession but my obsession as well".

-Mallika Sherawat was the first choice to play the role of Simran, however she quoted a high price following the success of Murder (2004).
-Bengali actress Koel Mallick was also offered the role of Simran, but rejected it due to her discomfort towards the intimate and bold scenes in the script.
+Koel Mallick was offered the role of Simran, but rejected it due to her discomfort towards the intimate and bold scenes in the script.
 Chitrangada Singh had also been offered the role, before Kangana Ranaut was cast.

 Reception

 Gangster received positive reviews from critics, with praise for its screenplay, soundtrack and performances of the cast, with particular praise directed towards Ranaut's performance.
 Raja Sen of Rediff awarded the film 3.5 stars (out of 5) and stated that ‘‘Ranaut is a remarkable find, the actress comes across with great conviction.
 Hers is the pivotal character and an extremely difficult role to essay, but she manages it well.
 Ranaut's nuances [of an alcoholic dancer] are disconcertingly realistic’’.
 Praising Hashmi's performance he further added, ‘‘His character is an understated one, and he manages to keep it that way.
 There is no unnecessary bluster or melodrama, and he does a pretty believable job.
 There is something lazy about his acting, by which I mean he makes the job look easy’’.
 Vinayak Chakraborty of Hindustan Times praised Basu's direction, noting that he "laces enough twists in the plot to keep surprising you and "keeps the tension quotient high at all times, cunningly moving his script from one climax point to the other.
 The critic concluded the movie as "definitely the director’s best work yet - better than 2004’s Murder."
-Film critic Rajeev Masand of CNN-IBN wrote that "The film works primarily because it’s an engaging story that’s neither predictable nor plagarised.
+Film critic Rajeev Masand of CNN-IBN wrote that "The film works primarily because it’s an engaging story that’s neither predictable nor plagarised [sic].
 Is it based on underworld don Abu Salem’s life?
 I don’t think so, and quite frankly I don’t even care.
 What I do care about, however, is the director’s conscious attempt to abandon clichés in exchange for originality.
 And for that reason, Gangster is worth a watch".

 Soundtrack

 The soundtrack is composed by Pritam Chakraborty.
 The complete album consisted of five original tracks and four remixes.
 Saregama brought the music rights of the film.
-The song "Bheegi Bheegi" is an original composition with the adaptation of the song "Prithibi Ta Naki" by Moheener Ghoraguli, which was later covered by the Kolkata-based band Krosswindz.
+The song "Bheegi Bheegi" is a composition adapted from the song "Prithibi Ta Naki Chhoto Hote Hote" by Moheener Ghoraguli, covered earlier by the Kolkata-based band Krosswindz.
 Singer Zubeen Garg had first sung "Tu Hi Meri Shab Hai" but later in the released version was dubbed by KK.
 "Ya Ali" is an Interpolation the Kuwaiti pop song "Ya Ghali" by the Kuwaiti band Guitara.